-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility nearby water quality if any and surrounding environment recyclers.
-The scrap material generated from the erection of structures and related construction activities including generated mud will be collected and stored separately in a stack yard and regularly disposed in designated waste dump areaand residue that is carried value will sold to local recyclers; Hazardous Waste Management Rules should be maintained by the responsible contractor; Informal training on handling of hazardous waste shall be done regularly by the ES of PIU and Contractor's HSE.
-Construction Activity Health &amp; Safety Risks may pose due to following reason to associates workers: The potential for exposure to safety events such as tripping, working at height activities, fire from hot works, smoking, failure in electrical installation, mobile plant and vehicles, and electrical shocks.
-Exposure to health events during construction activities such as manual handling and musculoskeletal All construction equipment will be properly inspected timely.
-The risk assessment will be prepared time to time for all types of work activities on site by the HSE of contractor and to be validated by the ES of PIU.
+Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility associates workers: The potential for exposure to safety events such as tripping, working at height activities, fire from hot works, smoking, failure in electrical installation, mobile plant and vehicles, and electrical shocks.
+Exposure to health hazardous during construction activities such as manual handling and musculoskeletal disorders, hand-arm vibration, temporary or permanent hearing loss, heat stress, and dermatitis.
+Fire safety protection time for all types of work activities on site by the HSE of contractor and to be validated by the ES of PMU.
 Designated all walkways that to be used for subproject work, shall be ensured good conditions underfoot; signposted and with adequate lighting.
-Suspected place for slippery at working sitesshall be identified and installation of signpost are to be assured; Fire risk assessment shall be done for the construction areas through identifying the sources of fuel and ignition and required precautions including, means of escape, warning and fighting fire are to be arranged by the contactor.
+Suspected place for slippery at working sites shall be identified and installation of signpost are to be assured; Fire risk assessment shall be done for the construction areas through identifying the sources of fuel and ignition and required precautions including, means of escape, warning and fighting fire are to be arranged by the contactor.
 Pipe laying trenches should not keep open long time.
 After pipe laying, contractor should backfill trenches as quickly as possible.
-Open trench (required for thrush block &amp; valve chamber) should be protected with safety tape.
-Contractor Environmental Consultant as well as Social Development and Gender Specialists of PIU, IWM
+Open trench (required for thrush block & valve chamber) should be protected with safety tape.
+Sufficient lighting system should be provided at night time During pipe trenching & earthwork for valve pit construction, working area should protect with marking tap First aid boxes will be made available at each construction site.
+Consultant of PMU, IWM

-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility disorders, hand-arm vibration, temporary or permanent hearing loss, heat stress, and dermatitis.
-Sufficient lighting system should be provided at night time During pipe trenching &amp; earthwork for valve pit construction, working area should protect with marking tap First aid boxes will be made available at each construction site.
-This sub project has Proper communicative emergency response plan (ERP) with all parties, the ERP to consider such things as specific foreseeable emergency situations, organizational roles and authorities, responsibilities and expertise, emergency response and evacuation procedure, in addition to training for personnel and drills to test the plan.
+Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility This sub project has Proper communicative emergency response plan (ERP) with all parties, the ERP to consider such things as specific foreseeable emergency situations, organizational roles and authorities, responsibilities and expertise, emergency response and evacuation procedure, in addition to training for personnel and drills to test the plan.
 Carefully operation of electrical equipment must be maintained.
 In addition, works shall not be carried out on live systems.
 Only competent authorized persons shall carry out maintenance on electrical equipment, adequate Personal Protective Equipment (PPE) for electrical works must be provided to all personnel involved in the tasks.
 An adequate number of staff and first aiders shall be on site in accordance with Bangladesh Labor Law requirements.
 First aid kit with adhesive bandages, antibiotic ointment, antiseptic wipes, aspirin, non-latex gloves, scissors, thermometer, etc. shall be made available by the contractor on site.
 Emergency evacuation response shall be prepared by the contractor and relevant staff shall be trained through mock-up drills.
-Ensure all equipment is suitable for jobs (safety,
+Ensure all equipment is suitable for jobs (safety, size, power, efficiency, ergonomics, cost, user